SSG RONELL BRADLEY

 Mission Accomplished on June 18, 2011

 Sitting in the front passenger seat, the IED blast caused SSG Bradley’s weapon to explode in his hand, amputating his thumb and palm.
 The impact of the blast instantly taking his right leg and severely injuring his left leg.
 Unaware of the severity of his injuries, SSG Bradley had to be pulled from the wreckage while under enemy fire.
-Evacuated to the hospital in the Green Zone, SSG Bradley was later airlifted to Germany before arriving stateside at Walter Reed Army Medical Center where his left leg and right pinky finger were amputated.
+Evacuated to the hospital, SSG Bradley was later airlifted to Germany before arriving at Walter Reed Army Medical Center in Washington, D.C., where his left leg and right pinky finger were amputated.

 Sustaining a traumatic brain injury (TBI) with short term memory loss, SSG Bradley spent three months in the hospital and another nine months undergoing extensive therapies while learning to use his new prosthesis.
 SSG Bradley enjoys spending time with his wife, Cynthia, and his two stepsons.
 His goal is to obtain his PhD in Healthcare Management and pursue a career with the Department of Veterans Affairs.
 Since receiving their HFOT home, Ronell has started a small business and Cynthia has completed her master’s degree and now works at Ft.
 Jackson.